lawrenceevalyn/Olli-game/README.md

 * implement a "good end" and a "bad end"
 * improve the parser (can I kidnap somebody else's code for this?)
 * write fun responses for extra things I think Olli will try
+* add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### May 28 2017

+Upsides of running the game in trinket.io: extremely easy; keeps my troubleshhooting focus on writing code instead of making code play nicely with the internet

+Downsides of running the game in trinket.io: makes the code as visible as the game (which can be an upside if I put cute comments in it); may not let me use libraries that I need, limiting the game itself

+Decision: host the game on trinket.io! only reconsider if there's a library I need and really can't figure out how to work around.

+Workflow: get the whole game working in TextWrangler, terminal, etc like usual, then move it to trinket.io at the end.

 ### May 25 2017